Oral cavity tumors—a look inside the mouth can provide clarity

 Osteosarcoma is a malignant, fast-growing tumor that originates in degenerated cells of the jawbone.

-In order to determine the exact location and size of the tumor, X-rays or CT scans of the skull must be taken, which in most cases requires anesthesia.
+To determine the exact location and size of the tumor, X-rays or CT scans of the skull must be taken, which in most cases requires anesthesia.
 With the help of additional X-rays of the chest and examination of lymph node tissue, the degree of metastasis (spread) can also be determined.